 Key Highlights

-- AI in drug development market expected to reach $27 billion by 2028.
+- The AI in drug discovery market could reach $2 billion by 2026.

 Real-World Impact